frasertweedale/gcaff/README.rst

 Cryptographic concerns
 ----------------------

-``gcaff`` currently signs keys using the SHA256 digest.
-Future work may allow users to choose a digest based on the capabilities of their GnuPG implementation.
+``gcaff`` signs keys using the SHA256 digest.
+Future work could allow users to choose a different digest for signing.
+Patches are welcome!

-**Under no circumstances** are any secret keys exported from the user's GnuPG home directory.
-The corresponding public keys are exported to a temporary GnuPG keyring during the signing process.
+**Secret keys are never exported** from the GnuPG home directory, however, the corresponding public keys are exported to a temporary GnuPG keyring during the signing process.

 No keys in the user's GnuPG home directory are modified during the signing process.
 Once signing is complete, all the signatures are written to a file whose location is reported.
-The user may import keys from this file into her regular keyring.
-A future version may offer to perform this step for the user.
+The user may (manually) import keys from this file into her regular keyring.
+A future version could offer to perform this step for the user.
+Contributions are welcome.

 Dependencies